 Cathedral School has one classroom per grade level, pre-kindergarten through eighth grade.
 Class size averages 26 students per class, kindergarten through second grades, 28 students in third through fifth grades, 30 in sixth through eighth grades, and 20 in pre-kindergarten.
 Due to our downtown location our community of families come from throughout the Portland Metropolitan area.

 Cathedral School graduates attend the Catholic College Preparatory high school of their choice.

 Technology is integrated into classroom instruction pre-kindergarten through eighth grade.
-Cathedral School is one-to-one with iPads, as well as have portable class sets of MacBook Airs that are regularly used in all classes.
+Cathedral School is one-to-one with iPads.
+In addition, portable class sets of MacBook Airs are regularly used in all classes.

 Monday, Wednesday, Thursday, Friday, 8:00 a.m. to 3:10 p.m.

 Cathedral School has an extended care program on-site.
 Morning care begins at 7:00 am and aftercare is open until 6:00 pm.

 Generally, extended care is open on early dismissal days and teacher professional development and in-service days.
 Extended care is closed on all holidays as well as Christmas, Spring, and Summer breaks.